martgil/webext-docs/downloads.rst

 .. api-section-annotation-hack::

 Pause the download.
 If the request was successful the download is in a paused state.
-Otherwise <a href='extension.html#property-lastError'>chrome.extension.lastError</a> contains an error message.
+Otherwise `chrome.extension.lastError <extension.html#property-lastError>`__ contains an error message.
 The request will fail if the download is not active.

 .. api-header::
    :label: Parameters